1. China is an attractive location for international business expansion. This may involved opening a company in China.

-This occurs because the government tries to motivate foreign businesses to set up in China and want to create a level playing field between local and foreign entities.
+This has occurred because the government would like to motivate foreign businesses to set up in China, and wants to create a level playing field between local and foreign entities.

 However, we advise foreign investors to declare a registered capital of at least 1,000,000 RMB when registering the WFOE (this amount is subject to the business activity and district for incorporation).
 Such an amount ensures a smoother process to obtain the certificate of registration.

-It must be however noted that the declared capital doesn’t need to be injected into the WOFE upon registration or at once.
+It must be noted, however, that the declared capital doesn’t need to be injected into the WOFE upon registration or at once.
 This capital represents the amount of funds that the WOFE expects to generate in a period of 29 years.